Friday, September 30, 2016

 “I am appalled by those who fan the flames of religious bigotry for political gain.
 Such intolerance and opportunism does more than poisoning young minds and hearts, it poisons all of society.
 Time and again, history has shown that those who attack one minority today will target another tomorrow,” Ban said in his message.

-Ban’s strong message comes days after UN human rights chief Zeid Ra’ad Al Hussein lashed out at Donald Trump and Dutch politician Geert Wilders, saying the call by such leaders to ban immigrants from Islamic countries puts them in the same league as the terrorist organisation ISIS.
+Ban’s strong message came days after UN human rights chief Zeid Ra’ad Al Hussein lashed out at Donald Trump and Dutch politician Geert Wilders, saying the call by such leaders to ban immigrants from Islamic countries puts them in the same league as the terrorist organization ISIS.

 “Geert Wilders released his grotesque eleven-point manifesto only days ago, and a month ago he spoke along similar lines in Cleveland, in the United States,” the UN official said.